-With a respectable dose of 1000 mg of MSM per capsule and a pretty clean supplement design, Nature’s Design is a pretty high quality product, though it has two practical drawbacks.
+With a respectable dose of 1000 mg of MSM per capsule and a pretty clean supplement design, Nature’s Craft is a pretty high quality product, though it has two practical drawbacks.

 First, the capsules are gelatin-based, meaning vegetarians and vegans who are strict about animal products will have to look elsewhere.

 Second, the number of capsules in a bottle is a lot smaller than many other competitors.

 9. Pure Encapsulations MSM

 Pure Encapsulations MSM makes a super-pure MSM supplement, whose only ingredients are MSM and cellulose.

 The price you pay for this is a lower than average dosage: each capsule only has 850 mg of MSM, somewhat lower than what you’ll find elsewhere.
 Pure Encapsulations is a good pick if you are more focused on purity than dosage.

 Vimerson Health Glucosamine Chondroitin Turmeric MSM uses MSM in combination with other joint supplements like glucosamine and chondroitin, but unlike some of its competitors, the actual MSM content is pretty small.

 While you might get some joint benefits from this supplement, it won’t be from the MSM content, so if you are after MSM’s specific benefits, you may want to look elsewhere.

 Who should buy MSM?